dr-cannabotics/canna_control/README.md

 **Automated Cannabis Cultivation System**

-The Automated Cannabis Cultivation System is an advanced solution designed to optimize the growing environment for cannabis plants using Arduino and Raspberry Pi technologies.
-This system integrates precise control over temperature, CO2 and O2 levels, light schedules, ventilation, nutrient delivery, and irrigation to enhance plant growth and simplify the cultivation process.
+The Automated Cannabis Cultivation System is a cutting-edge solution designed to create an optimized and controlled environment for cannabis cultivation using Arduino and Raspberry Pi technologies.
+This system integrates advanced automation to manage temperature, CO2 and O2 levels, light cycles, ventilation, irrigation, and nutrient delivery, aiming to enhance plant growth and streamline the cultivation process.

 **Personal Motivation**

-The project originated from an initial experiment with a basic hydroponic kitchen garden, where limited equipment resulted in low yields and rudimentary processes.
-Recognizing the need for improved cultivation efficiency, this system was developed to leverage Arduino and Raspberry Pi technologies, aiming to create a sophisticated, automated environment that maximizes plant growth and simplifies the cultivation process.
+The genesis of this project lies in an initial experiment with a basic hydroponic kitchen garden, where inadequate equipment and rudimentary processes led to suboptimal yields.
+Recognizing the potential for enhanced cultivation efficiency, this system was developed to harness the power of Arduino and Raspberry Pi technologies.
+The goal was to create a sophisticated, automated environment that maximizes plant health and yield while simplifying the overall cultivation process.

 **Features**

 1. **Temperature and Humidity Control**

-    Description: Regulates cooling systems, fans, and humidifiers to maintain optimal temperature and humidity ranges.
+    - **Description:** Ensures an optimal growing environment by regulating temperature and humidity through automated cooling systems, fans, and humidifiers.
     - **Temperature Ranges:**
         - Vegetative Phase: 68-77°F (20-25°C)
         - Flowering Phase: 64-75°F (18-24°C)
     - **Humidity Levels:**
         - Vegetative Phase: 40-60%
         - Flowering Phase: 30-50%
-    - **Control Algorithm:** Uses sensor feedback to manage cooling systems and fans, ensuring that the desired temperature and humidity ranges are maintained consistently.
+    - **Control Mechanism:** Utilizes feedback from temperature and humidity sensors to dynamically adjust cooling systems and fans, maintaining consistent and ideal conditions for plant growth.

 2. **CO2 and O2 Management with Ventilation Control**

-    Description: Integrates CO2 and O2 regulation with ventilation to create an optimal environment.
+    - **Description:** Manages CO2 and O2 levels while coordinating ventilation to optimize the growing environment.
     - **Modes:**
         - **Normal Mode:**
-            - CO2 Levels: Maintains 1000-1500 ppm.
+            - CO2 Levels: Maintains between 1000-1500 ppm.
-            - O2 Levels: Monitored to ensure adequate levels for plant respiration.
+            - O2 Levels: Monitored to ensure adequate availability for plant respiration.
-            - Ventilation Control: Adjusts intake and exhaust fans to manage temperature, humidity, CO2, and O2 levels.
+            - Ventilation Control: Adjusts intake and exhaust fans to regulate CO2, O2, temperature, and humidity levels.
         - **CO2 Overdrive Mode:**
-            - CO2 Levels: Increases CO2 up to 2000 ppm during flowering (ensure proper ventilation).
+            - CO2 Levels: Increases up to 2000 ppm during flowering to boost growth.
-            - Ventilation Control: Intensifies airflow to accommodate higher CO2 levels and prevent heat buildup.
+            - Ventilation Control: Enhances airflow to handle elevated CO2 levels and prevent heat buildup.
-    - **Control Algorithm:** Regulates CO2 levels by managing generators or bottles and monitors O2 levels, adjusting ventilation accordingly.
+    - **Control Mechanism:** Uses CO2 generators or bottles and adjusts ventilation systems based on real-time sensor data to maintain optimal gas levels.

 3. **Light Scheduling with SANlight Control**

-    Description: Automates light cycles and intensity using SANlight LEDs and their integrated app, with additional control over 0-10V inputs for customized sunrise and sunset cycles.
+    - **Description:** Automates the light cycles and intensity using SANlight LEDs, integrating sunrise and sunset simulations for a natural lighting experience.
     - **Growth Stages:**
-        - Seedling Stage: 18-24 hours/day
+        - Seedling Stage: 18-24 hours of light per day.
-        - Vegetative Phase: 18 hours light, 6 hours darkness
+        - Vegetative Phase: 18 hours light, 6 hours darkness.
-        - Flowering Phase: 12 hours light, 12 hours darkness
+        - Flowering Phase: 12 hours light, 12 hours darkness.
-    - **Light Intensity:** Adjusts based on growth stage; higher during vegetative phase, reduced during flowering.
+    - **Light Intensity:** Adjusts light intensity based on the growth stage, with higher intensity during the vegetative phase and reduced intensity during flowering.
-    - **Dimmed Sunrise and Sunset Simulation:** Gradually adjusts light intensity via SANlight's 0-10V inputs to mimic natural sunrise and sunset.
+    - **Sunrise and Sunset Simulation:** Gradually adjusts light intensity using SANlight’s 0-10V inputs to mimic natural light transitions.
-    - **Control Algorithm:** Uses an RTC module to implement precise light schedules and manage SANlight's 0-10V inputs for simulating natural light cycles.
+    - **Control Mechanism:** Employs an RTC module to ensure precise timing of light schedules and simulation of natural light patterns.

 4. **Pump Control for Automated Irrigation with Soil Moisture Sensing**

-    Description: Manages irrigation schedules and soil moisture levels to optimize hydration based on plant growth stages.
+    - **Description:** Manages irrigation based on soil moisture levels, optimizing hydration across different growth stages.
     - **Growth Stages:**
-        - Seedling: Light watering.
+        - Seedling: Provides light watering.
-        - Vegetative Growth (VEG): Moderate watering.
+        - Vegetative Growth: Delivers moderate watering.
-        - Flowering (BLOOM): Increased watering.
+        - Flowering: Increases watering frequency.
-        - Ripening (RIPEN): Reduced watering with clean water only, no fertilizer.
+        - Ripening: Reduces watering to clean water only (no fertilizer).
-    - **Soil Moisture Sensing and Thresholds:**
+    - **Soil Moisture Sensing:**
-        - Dry Threshold: Triggers irrigation when moisture falls below this level (e.g., 400).
+        - Dry Threshold: Triggers irrigation when moisture drops below a specified level (e.g., 400).
-        - Wet Threshold: Prevents over-watering when moisture exceeds this level (e.g., 600).
+        - Wet Threshold: Prevents over-watering when moisture exceeds a specified level (e.g., 600).
-    - **Manual Mode Selection:** Allows for manual adjustments of irrigation modes and thresholds using a rotary encoder.
+    - **Manual Mode:** Allows adjustments to irrigation modes and moisture thresholds via a rotary encoder.
-    - **Real-Time Display:** Uses an LCD screen to show current mode, soil moisture level, pump status, and irrigation schedule.
+    - **Real-Time Display:** LCD screen displays current mode, soil moisture level, pump status, and irrigation schedule.
-    - **Accurate Timekeeping:** An RTC module manages precise timing for scheduled irrigation.
-    - **Pump Control:** Uses a relay module to control the water pump based on moisture readings and thresholds.
+    - **Pump Control:** Relays control the water pump, activating irrigation based on real-time soil moisture data and predefined thresholds.

 5. **Nutrient Mixing and Delivery**

-    Description: Automates nutrient preparation and delivery in hydroponic setups using multiple reservoirs and pumps.
+    - **Description:** Automates the preparation and distribution of nutrients in hydroponic setups using a system of reservoirs and pumps.
-    - **Tanks:**
+    - **Components:**
-        - Pre-Mixed Nutrient Solution Tank: Contains a ready-to-use nutrient mix.
+        - Pre-Mixed Nutrient Solution Tank: Stores ready-to-use nutrient mixes.
-        - Three Separate Tanks: Used for mixing custom nutrient solutions before delivery.
+        - Mixing Tanks: Three separate tanks for custom nutrient solutions.
-    - **Pumps:** Multiple pumps are utilized to deliver the prepared nutrient solution from each tank to multiple plants, ensuring precise and consistent nutrient distribution.
+        - Nutrient Pumps: Distribute nutrient solutions to the plants efficiently.
-    - **Magnetic Stirring Controllers:** The nutrient solutions are held in glass pods equipped with magnetic stirring controllers, ensuring that the solutions remain well-mixed and homogenous during the entire cultivation process.
+        - Magnetic Stirring Controllers: Ensure nutrient solutions remain well-mixed and consistent.
-    - **Control Algorithm:** Automates the preparation and distribution of nutrient solutions using precise timing and mixing algorithms to ensure optimal nutrient delivery.
+    - **Control Mechanism:** Automates nutrient mixing and delivery with precise timing and mixing algorithms, ensuring optimal nutrient supply to plants.

 6. **Real-Time Monitoring, Data Logging, and Visualization**

-    Description: Combines precise timing, comprehensive data logging, and intuitive data visualization to ensure optimal control and monitoring of the cultivation environment.
+    - **Description:** Provides comprehensive monitoring and analysis through real-time data collection and visualization tools.
-    - **Real-Time Clock (RTC):** Ensures accurate timing for all automated processes, such as light scheduling, CO2 management, and nutrient delivery.
-The RTC module synchronizes the entire system, allowing precise control over growth phases and environmental conditions.
+    - **Real-Time Clock (RTC):** Synchronizes all automated processes, including light scheduling, CO2 management, and nutrient delivery, with precise timing.
-    - **Data Logging with InfluxDB:** Continuously records sensor data, including temperature, humidity, CO2, O2 levels, and light intensity.
-The data is stored in an InfluxDB database, creating a detailed historical record that aids in performance analysis and optimizing growth conditions.
+    - **Data Logging with InfluxDB:** Continuously records sensor data (temperature, humidity, CO2, O2 levels, light intensity) for historical analysis and performance evaluation.
-    - **Visualization with Grafana:** Displays real-time and historical data from InfluxDB in intuitive dashboards.
-Grafana's visual interface allows users to monitor system performance, identify trends, and make informed decisions to improve plant growth.
+    - **Visualization with Grafana:** Offers intuitive dashboards for real-time and historical data visualization, enabling users to monitor system performance and make informed adjustments.

 7. **Web Interface (Optional)**

-    Description: Allows remote monitoring and control via a Wi-Fi module, providing access to real-time data and alerts.
-The web interface displays graphical representations of sensor data and allows users to control various system components remotely.
-This includes the ability to toggle relays that manage lights, pumps, ventilation, and other critical functions within the network, ensuring comprehensive and flexible control over the entire cultivation environment.
+    - **Description:** Facilitates remote monitoring and control through a Wi-Fi module, providing access to live data and system alerts from any location.
+    - **Features:** Graphical data displays and remote control capabilities for system components, including lights, pumps, and ventilation, ensuring flexible and comprehensive management of the cultivation environment.

 **Components**